 Terms of Service

-4. We understand that emergencies happen on delivery day.
+4. Emergencies: We understand that emergencies happen on delivery day.
 If this happens to you, please call the Distribution Day coordinator Mae Zagami at 978-764-0576 or your local pick-up site coordinator as soon as possible.
 The earlier we know about a situation, the better we will be able to deal with it.
 You can also contact the cooperative before the monthly order closes about making alternative delivery arrangements.
-Depending on the circumstances, we may be able to arrange something other than the specified hours for pickup, but this must be arranged before you turn in your order.
+We may be able to arrange something other than the specified hours for pickup, but this must be arranged before you turn in your order.

 9. For members approved as producers, these Terms of Service include the cooperative’s Producer Procedures and Standards.